btsogtbaatar/mwa-php/README.md

 3. Movie data is located in path (`output/movies.json`) Please run following command to import `movies.json` file `mongoimport --db php --collection movies --jsonArray output/movies.json`
-4. If you want to use Postman postman collection to explore, please use `MWA.postman_collection.json` file.
+4. If you want to use Postman to explore the API, please import `MWA.postman_collection.json` file in your Postman.

 # Project assignment
 Personal Hobby Project for Modern Web Application